max-e-smith/rubus/README.md

 The generated project can be deleted using the `delete_project.sh` script, passing the project name as only parameter.

 Copy the generated project structure to another directory in order to use and commit it as a separate project.

-## Development
-Do not commit any committed project structures that have been generated.
-Use the delete_project.sh script, passing the project name as only parameter, to clean up projects.

-The project could be updated to generate new project structures outside of this one's.